arvin-intersect/hackathon-Api-/readme.md

 - **Dynamic Task Generation**: Integrate a more sophisticated task generation engine that considers user preferences, time of day, and external factors.
 - **Explainable AI (XAI)**: Provide more transparent explanations for predictions and recommendations.

-## 👋 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-Developed for the **Arvin Intersect Hackathon** by **Agentic Force**.
-Special thanks to all contributors and the open-source community for their invaluable tools and libraries.

 ---